| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Original principal balance

 The original principal balance is the total amount owed on a loan before any repayment begins.
-This is the number clients will see before they pay their first monthly payment, though it generally does not have the escrow balance applied to it.
+This is the number clients will see before paying their first monthly payment, though it generally does not have the escrow balance applied.

 Origination fee